Real German Listening Practice: 6 Video and Audio Tools to Train Your Ears with Authentic German

 Language doesn’t just live in books or newspapers, either.
 Sometimes the things you read in simple, proper Hochdeutsch (High Standard German) don’t correspond to the things you’ll hear in the street.
 There’s a whole world of idioms and slang out there, just waiting to throw you a curve ball.

-But How Do I Practice German Listening?
+How to Practice German Listening

 The most important thing is simply to expose yourself to the language.
 Listen to whatever you can, even if you don’t understand every word, so that you can get used to hearing the language and its rhythms.

-This can be achieved by constantly exposing yourself to the language through some great German movies or TV shows.
+This can be achieved by constantly exposing yourself to the language through some great German moviesTV shows or music videos.

 Once you decide to really get engaged in German listening practice, you’ll quickly find that you have a variety of options.
 The right strategy for you will depend on your current level, overall goals, learning pace and preferred resources.

-Many of the resources in this list provide you with transcripts and translations from the start.
+Many of the resources in the above list provide you with transcripts and translations from the start.
 If they’re there, use ’em!
 This will help you connect the things you hear to the things you see, allowing you to train reading and listening at the same time.
 While this method requires your full attention, it’s okay to take breaks and to study a little bit at a time, as long as you are consistent.

 Some of these recordings are as authentic as it gets because they’re made by native speakers, for native speakers.
 These don’t always come with translations and exercises to help you, but you can help yourself.
 You might be able to find song lyrics, for example, by Googling a song title plus the word “Songtext” (lyrics).
 You may even be able to find English translations of the Songtext in the same way—LyricsTranslate is a good resource for this.